mattlewis92/angular-calendar/README.md

 ## About

-A calendar component that can display events on a month, week or day view.
+A calendar component for angular 2.0+ that can display events on a month, week or day view.
 The successor of: https://github.com/mattlewis92/angular-bootstrap-calendar

 ## Getting started